-#11 Children educated outside their chronological year group
+Children educated outside their chronological age group

-Permission to submit an application for a child to be educated out of his/her age group should be requested by email, or otherwise in writing, to the school office.
-Parents/carers must state clearly why they feel admission to a different year group is in the child's best interests and may provide recent professional evidence to support this.
-The request will be considered by our Local Governing Body's Admissions Committee.
-If permission is granted, the application must be made via the usual application processes and will be subject to the Oversubscription Criteria.
+Permission to submit an application for a child to be educated out of his/her age group will be considered by governors on an individual basis and will only be granted in exceptional circumstances.
+Once permission has been granted, the application must be made via the usual application processes and will be subject to the Oversubscription Criteria.

-#12 Exceptional Medical or Social Need
+Exceptional Medical or Social Need